Skip to content

 Dictionaries in Python

 Python dictionaries make it easy to store and work with these kinds of key-value pairs in your code.
-In this article, you’ll discover what Python dictionaries are, why they’re so handy, and how you can use them to organize and access information quickly.
+In this article, you’ll learn what Python dictionaries are, why they’re so helpful, and how to use them to organize and access information quickly.

 What Is a Python Dictionary?

-A Python dictionary (or dict for short) is a built-in data structure that lets you store information as pairs: a key and a value.
+A Python dictionary (or dict) is a built-in data structure that stores information as pairs: a key and a value.
 Think of a dictionary like a real-life address book.
 The key is the person’s name, and the value is their phone number.
 You look up the name (key) to find the number (value).

-Unlike lists, which store items in a specific order and use numbers (indexes) to access them, dictionaries use keys—like words, names, or IDs—to access values.
+Unlike lists, which use numbers (indexes) to access items, dictionaries use keys—such as words, names, or IDs—to access values.
 This makes dictionaries perfect for situations where you want to look up information quickly by a unique label.

 Real-world analogy: